tsdb — The DOTSV Database Runner

 atsv *.atv Action Tab Separated Vehicle Action file input for write operations User

-rtsv *.rtv Relation Tab Separated Vehicle Generated inverted index over a .dov file tsdb --relate
+rtsv *.rtv Relation Tab Separated Vehicle Inverted index (UUID array in col 3) tsdb --relate

 qtsv *.qtv Query Tab Separated Vehicle Query criteria input for --query mode User